QSI RS 2.0

 The QSI RS 2.0 model camera employs a 2.0mp Kodak interline transfer CCD image sensor with microlens technology.
 The high quantum efficiency, wide dynamic range, dual read rates, low noise performance and internal 5 or 8-position color filter wheels make the QSI RS 2.0 ideally suited to a broad range of demanding scientific, life science, astronomical, and industrial imaging applications.

-The RS 2.0 can be configured for applications from the UV through the visual band into the NIR from 240nm up to 1100nm.
+The RS 2.0 can be configured for applications from the visual band into the NIR from 350nm up to 1100nm.
 Electronic input and output triggers with latency as low as 5µsec allow precise exposure timing and triggering of external events such as strobes.
 The RS 2.0 also supports Particle Image Velocimetry (PIV) exposure mode for flow visualization with two exposures as close together as 100µsec.

 Cooling on the RS Series is achieved with a custom 2-stage TEC supporting regulated cooling to >45C below ambient, or greater than 50C with the optional Liquid Heat Exchanger.